sneldb/sneldb/docs/src/design/compaction.md

 ## When it triggers

-- On a fixed timer (compaction_interval).
-- Only if the segment index reports that thresholds are met (e.g., too many L0s, size/age criteria).
+- Only if the k-way policy finds any merge plans for the shard (no threshold counter anymore).
 - Skips entirely if IO pressure is high to avoid hurting foreground work.

 ## Safety & correctness